RiemaLabs/modular-indexer-light/README.md

 ```sh
 sh -c "$(curl -fsSL nubit.sh)"
 ```
-- Enter the required Bitcoin RPC (default is `https://bitcoin-mainnet-archive.allthatnode.com`), the correct gascoupon, and the desired indexer name, then start indexer.
+- Enter a Bitcoin RPC (default is `https://bitcoin-mainnet-archive.allthatnode.com`), a valid gas coupon, and a desired indexer name, then start the indexer.
 - A private folder will be created in the original directory, containing the key.
 Please keep it safe.

 ### Windows: